Baked RicottaJump to Recipe

 It’s a really simple baked dip from Anne Burrell’s latest cookbook, Cook Like a Rock Star.

-So check out this rock star dip and also enter to win a copy of the book!
+So check out this rock star dip!

 1) Combine ingredients in a bowl and mix together well.